Murder of Alex Woodworth: Arrest and trial

 Two weeks after Alex Woodworth was found dead, on April 6, 2018, McCandless was arrested and charged with first-degree intentional homicide.

 The trial started on October 15, 2019, at the Dunn County Judicial Center, 18 months after the stabbing.
 At the trial, the prosecution highlighted the inconsistencies in McCandless's stories and the crime scene.
 She was unable to recall what had happened when first interviewed, and told officers and paramedics that arrived at the farm that she could not remember.
 In a recorded interview, after Dunn County officers told her that they had found her car and Alex's body, she eventually said that he had attacked her, and said she had not been able to get it out of her head.
 She claimed he had also carved ‘BOY’ into her arm, which she later admitted was her own doing.
 She changed her story of the attack from when she was first interviewed, to the trial.
-She initially stated “And I cut my hand, because I kept trying to grab him.
-And then I finally got free, and I finally got the knife away from him”.
-She later said at the trial, “I decided then to knee him in the groin, and he drops the knife at that point.
+She initially stated "And I cut my hand, because I kept trying to grab him.
+And then I finally got free, and I finally got the knife away from him".
+She later said at the trial, "I decided then to knee him in the groin, and he drops the knife at that point.
 Instantly, I grab the knife.
-I started stabbing him anywhere and everywhere I could”.
+I started stabbing him anywhere and everywhere I could".
 McCandless claimed that Woodworth had attacked her in the back seat of her car, however most of the blood evidence at the scene was found outside of the car.
 In an interview, prior to Alex's body being found, she had said that the incident happened at Owen Park, in Eau Claire, which the prosecution says was to direct authorities away from the real scene.

 The knife used to kill Woodworth was confirmed to be from McCandless's father's house.
 Her father, Joshane, stated at the trial he had previously given his daughter knives.

 Dr. Tillotson, who had treated McCandless in the ER and assessed her injuries, testified that her knife wounds appeared to have the characteristics of self-inflicted wounds.
 He also said she had trouble recalling what had happened, and had asked for Jason Mengel.

 McCandless took Woodworth's phone when she left the scene.
 The prosecution alleged this was to leave him no means of being able to contact anyone, had he been able to.

 They also said McCandless had stabbed Woodworth in hopes of preventing him getting in the way of her rekindling her relationship with Mengel.

 The defense claimed that Woodworth was angry that McCandless did not want to be with him.
 Her defense attorney stated that she was fighting for her life after Woodworth forced himself upon her, and then attacked her.

-She testified that she had stabbed him in self-defense, and she just wanted to try and get away.
+She testified that she had stabbed him – 16 times – in self-defense, and she just wanted to try and get away.